awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_3/3-failover/3.2-ec2/_index.en.md

 {{< img asg-1.png >}}

 2.3 Click the **Activity** link, then scroll down to the **Activity History** section.
-You should see new instances launching in response to your CloudFormation update.
+You should see the existing instance terminated in response to the Launch Configuration update and two instances launching in response to the Auto Scaling Group update.

 {{< img asg-3.png >}}